theadamlt/Sublime-Gitignore/README.md

 Write <code>Gitignore</code> and select <code>Gitignore: new gitignore</code>

 Then select the desired gitignore boilerplate.<br>
-Then select the desired gitignore global boilerplate.
-Select "None" for none<br>
+Now select another boilerplate.
+When you are done, select <code>Done</code>.

 Save the newly open file as <code><i>something</i>.gitignore</code> and your done!